-Marketing attribution is the practice of identifying and crediting which marketing tactics contribute to sales or conversions.
+Marketing attribution in modern marketing analytics involves the process of identifying and crediting which marketing tactics contribute to sales or conversions.

 Marketers gain insights into buying behavior by tracking how and where customers interact with their brand online and in-app — data that can be collected and analyzed to develop and refine strategies.
 Marketing attribution tells you which channels and messages are the most effective at influencing consumers to buy or move closer to a decision.
 This information, in turn, helps you to make better decisions about how and where to invest your marketing budget.